danjsiegel/DS_Masters_Capstone/project 2/readme.md

-# GLM Analysis of Thoraric Surgery
+# Survival Rate Analysis of Thoraric Surgery

 This project is an analysis of the survivial rate of Thoraric Surgery.
+The analysis includes fitting a GLM model to the data, calculating the ROC and AUC and then comparing the GLM Model to a KNN model.

 ### Script Outputs

-2 R Markdown Files which showcase the survival rates and the factors which affect them the most.
+Word documents which showcase the results of my analysis of survival rates and the factors which affect them.

 ### Prerequisites